MagnoElMagnifico/olc-codejam-2025/README.md

 -   You can resize the figure by moving the small circle on one of the figure's vertices.
 This makes the beat faster or slower.
 -   You can synchronize the beat with the rest of the sounds by clicking on the figure's sides.
-To reset the current cicle, use the button `Synch beats`.
+To reset the current cicle, use the button `Reset beats`.
 -   Each figure will have a counter.
 When the beats completes one cicle, the counter gets decreased by one.
 When the counter is 0, no more sounds will be played.